 If you already hold a postgraduate qualification, please see our Applying for additional postgraduate degrees Help and Advice article.

 If you don't meet our standard entry requirements, you can take one of the foundation pathways at our partners ONCAMPUS Sunderland.
 Find out more information and whether your course is eligible on our ONCAMPUS page.

 If your qualification is not listed above, please contact the Student Administration team at firstname.lastname@example.org for further advice.

 You will usually need a 2:2 (or above) honours degree from a UK Higher Education institution or an equivalent qualification and be deemed suitable to train to teach by the School of Education at the University of Sunderland.

 You must also have:

-If you are invited for an interview, you will be asked to complete a pre-interview written task, participate in a group activity and complete a short in-house literacy assessment.
+If you are invited for an interview, you will be asked to complete a pre-interview written task, participate in a group activity, and complete a short in-house literacy and numeracy assessment.

 If English is not your first language, you will also need International English Language Testing System (IELTS) at a score of 6.5, with at least 6.5 in writing, and no section below 6.0.
 If English is not your first language, please see our English language requirements.

 Applicants with a foundation degree will need to supplement this qualification with at least 60 credits at level 6 (HE level 3) in order to attain an equivalent single qualification.

 There may be times when physical face-to-face classes are unable to be held.
 There is also the potential for remote or online classes to be held in the future.
 We suggest the following to make the most of your PGCE PCET learning experience: